ParadoxV5/Discord-Markdown/README.md

 ![Bullet points after a numbered list start becomes numbered lines](images/list4.png)[^d]

-At this writing[^1], the formatting choice of numbered indices are also inconsistent across Desktop, Web and Mobile:

-* Desktop can start a numbered list from at most 50.
+At this writing[^1], Discord can start a numbered list from at most 50.
 (E.g., `69. ` on the first list line still shows up as 50.)
 (Strong 🐛 smell here.)
-* Mobile uses Arabic numerals for all list levels.
-  Desktop/Web uses lowercase Roman numerals for level 2 for 1–3999 and falls back to Arabic numerals for 0 and ≥4000, and lowercase English alphabets (base-26) for level 3 and deeper.

 ## Block Quotes